Pier Luigi Farnese: Military career

-Pier Luigi Farnese quickly became the stereotype of a mercenary soldier: wild and amoral.
-He had courage and daring and while strong and audacious was also sufficiently brutal to offend many observers.
-Nor did he always fight on the traditional side of the papacy; reversing the pro-Guelph sentiments of the Farnese.
+Pier Luigi Farnese became the stereotype of a mercenary soldier: wild and amoral.
+He was courageous and daring and while strong and audacious was also brutal to offend many observers.
+Nor did he fight on the traditional side of the papacy; reversing the pro Guelph sentiments of the Farnese.

 In 1520, at the age of seventeen, he and his brother Ranuccio were already employed as mercenaries in the pay of the Republic of Venice.
 As a result, he served under the standard of Charles V — remaining with the emperor until 1527, he was present at the Sack of Rome of that year, in which he took part.

 While his brother Ranuccio withdrew to Castel Sant'Angelo to defend the Pope; Pier Luigi crossed the Tiber and quartered his men in the family palace, thus saving it from destruction.
 Critics accused the Farnese of backing both sides, but Pope Clement VII refused to condemn him.
 Finally when the plague hit the city, the imperial troops decided to withdraw.

 Pier Luigi withdrew from Rome into the Roman countryside, taxing it without mercy and permitting a climate of theft and murder.
 Pope Clement, tired of this behaviour, eventually threatened him with excommunication, until Cardinal Alexander tried diplomatically to reconcile his son with the pope.
 In 1528 Pier Luigi, still under imperial pay, fought in Apulia against the French army and distinguished himself in the defence of Manfredonia.